Cambrai: Middle Ages

 In the Middle Ages the region around Cambrai, called Cambrésis, was a county.
 Rivalries between the count, who ruled the city and county, and the bishop, ceased when in 948 Otto I granted the bishop with temporal powers over the city.
 In 1007, Emperor Henry II extended the bishop's temporal power to the territory surrounding Cambrai.
 The bishops then had both spiritual and temporal powers.
 This made Cambrai and Cambrésis a church principality, much like Liège, an independent state which was part of the Holy Roman Empire.
 The spiritual power of the bishop was exercised over a vast diocese, which stretched on the right bank of the Scheldt to Mons, Brussels and Antwerp.
 In 954, the Magyars under Bulcsú besieged Cambrai, which resisted all their attacks.

 In 958 one of the first communal uprisings in Europe occurred in Cambrai.
 The inhabitants rebelled against Bishop Bérenger's power and abuses.
 The rebellion was severely repressed, but the discontent flared up again in the 10th and 11th centuries.
 Between 1077 and 1215, the burghers had a charter franchise on at least four occasions.
 Each time, these were eventually withdrawn by the combined efforts of the bishops and emperors.
-In 1227, following another period of unrest, the burghers of Cambrai finally had to give up their charters and accept the bishop's authority.
-However, the Loi Godefroid promulgated by the bishop, in fact or in law, left the people a number of freedoms won in the management of communal affairs.
+In 1227, following another period of unrest, the burghers of Cambrai had to give up their charters and accept the bishop's authority.
+The Loi Godefroid promulgated by the bishop, in fact or in law, left the people a number of freedoms won in the management of communal affairs.

 Cambrai is also known for its Irish homily.